 - High in calories – 654 calories.
-Wow, this is a lot, right?
-Well, walnuts are healthy food, but even for humans, it is recommended that you eat just a small handful of them daily.
-Walnuts in large amounts can be very fattening food.
+Walnuts are healthy food.
+But even for humans, it is recommended that you eat just a small handful of them daily.
+Walnuts, in large amounts, can be very fattening food.

-- Proteins and carbs – in walnuts, there are 15.2 g of proteins and 13.7 g of carbs.
-These amounts can also be fattening if this is consumed in excess.
+- Proteins and carbs – 15.2 g of proteins and 13.7 g of carbs.
+These amounts can also be fattening if consumed in excess.

 - A moderate amount of fiber – 6.7 g.
 Walnuts have a normal, moderate amount of fiber.
 This is good, because a deficit of fiber causes constipation, and excess of it causes loose stool.

 - Sugar – 2.6 g.
 Even though walnuts have a neutral taste, they still contain sugars.
-Sugars aren’t very well digested by the guinea pigs, and in excess, they cause belly cramps and bowel problems.
+Sugars aren’t very well digested by guinea pigs.
+In excess, they cause belly cramps and bowel problems.

 - High in fat – 65.2 g.
-Walnuts are famous for their high-fat content, but these are the healthy type of fats that are healthy for the heart or the cardiovascular system.
-However, a high amount of fats like, in this case, could be fattening if consumed in excess.
+Walnuts are famous for their high-fat content.
+These are healthy for the heart or the cardiovascular system.
+However, a high amount of fats could be fattening if consumed in excess.

 - Thiamin – 23%.
 The other name for this vitamin is B1.
 The B1 vitamin stops any possible complications with the nerves, brain, heart, muscles, intestines, and stomach.
 And, it also creates a better flow of electrolytes to the nerves and muscles.